chrispangwj/helloworld/README.md

-# helloworld

-HR tutorial and handbook
+# HR Tutorial and Handbook

-Hello!
-I am a new HR intern.
+##Task

-I would like to help document the HR processes and tasks I am learning in an organized way to leave behind a guide that future practitioners can use systematically or as a new HR need arises.
+Document HR processes and tasks to leave behind a guide that future practictioners can use systematically or as new HR needs arise.
+Use existing videos and tutorials that have been created and create new content.

-I would like to explore Github as a repository and medium for sharing HR knowledge.
+##Criteria

+##Summary of Tech Stack

+##Functionality

+##Design

+##Run Locally

+##Tech Stack